victortong-git/soc-lite-aws/README.md

 C6 SecOps AI Agent is a 24/7 resident security operations agent deployed on AWS, designed to automate security event analysis, triage, escalation, and defense.

+> **⚠️ NOTICE**: This repository is currently frozen for the AWS Hackathon submission and will not be updated until the hackathon results are published.
+Thank you for your understanding!

 ## Why This Project?

 Web applications are subjected to tons of cyberattack events daily.
 AWS provides robust security systems to help protect web apps and backend APIs, but these systems generate a massive volume of security alerts that must be reviewed by security analysts.